Word embeddings — word2vec and vectors that mean something

 Mini-batches and epochs

-The walkthrough above processed pairs one at a time, which is conceptually how every training example is handled.
-In practice, implementations group examples into mini-batches and process a whole batch in one forward + backward pass — exactly the same mini-batch SGD as MNIST, just averaged across B examples per step:
+The walkthrough above processed pairs one at a time.
+Most NN training generalises that into mini-batch SGD — group examples into batches of B and process a whole batch in one forward + backward pass, exactly the same mini-batch SGD as MNIST, just averaged across B examples per step.
+That’s the recipe BERT, GPT, and pretty much every modern model use, and it’s what the bullets below describe.

 - Forward pass on a batch of B examples — each